Wayne Hussey: Solo career

-Since 2002, Hussey has regularly played solo shows that features Mission material, new songs and covers.
-After he wound up The Mission for the second time in early 2009, he released his first solo album called Bare in October of that year on the Sony Music label.
+Since 2002, Hussey has regularly played solo shows that features Mission material, new songs and cover versions.
+After he wound up the Mission for the second time in early 2009, he released his first solo studio album called Bare in October of that year on the Sony Music label.
 (In Germany, there are four bonus tracks.)

-In May 2009, Hussey announced on The Mission's website and in an interview on BBC 6 Music that he and Julianne Regan were working together on an album of cover songs, reinterpretations of old material and new songs, and invited fans to suggest songs for the duo to cover.
+In May 2009, Hussey announced on the Mission's website and in an interview on BBC Radio 6 Music that he and Julianne Regan were in a relationship, and working together on an album of cover versions, reinterpretations of old material and new songs, and invited fans to suggest songs for the duo to cover.
 This album was eventually released in the autumn of 2011 as Curios under the name Hussey-Regan on Cherry Red Records.
-In 2014, he released his second solo album, Songs of Candlelight & Razorblades, of largely acoustic songs.
+In 2014, he released his second solo studio album, Songs of Candlelight & Razorblades, of largely acoustic songs.

-In August 2020 Hussey re-recorded "Tower of Strength" as ReMission International TOS 2020, in support of key workers dealing with Covid-19 globally.
+In August 2020, Hussey re-recorded "Tower of Strength" as ReMission International TOS 2020, in support of key workers dealing with COVID-19 globally.
 All proceeds went to charities personally chosen by each contributor to TOS2020.
-On this project Wayne collaborated with friends and musicians, including Michael Ciravolo, Andy Rourke, Billy Duffy, Budgie, Evi Vine, Gary Numan, James Alexander Graham (from The Twilight Sad), Jay Aston, Julianne Regan, Kevin Haskins, Kirk Brandon, Lol Tolhurst, Martin Gore, Michael Aston, Midge Ure, Miles Hunt, Rachel Goswell, Richard Fortus, Robin Finck, Tim Palmer, and Trentemøller.
+On this project Wayne collaborated with friends and musicians, including Michael Ciravolo, Andy Rourke of the Smiths, Billy Duffy of the Cult, Budgie of Siouxsie and the Banshees, Evi Vine, Gary Numan, James Alexander Graham of the Twilight Sad, Jay Aston of Bucks Fizz, Julianne Regan of All About Eve, Kevin Haskins of Bauhaus, Lol Tolhurst of the Cure, Martin Gore of Depeche Mode, Michael Aston of Gene Loves Jezebel, Midge Ure of Ultravox, Miles Hunt of the Wonder Stuff, Rachel Goswell of Slowdive, Richard Fortus of Guns N' Roses, Robin Finck of Nine Inch Nails, Tim Palmer, Trentemøller and Kirk Brandon of Theatre of Hate and Spear of Destiny.